gajjararyan/MLSA-workshop-1/Attendee_Feedback_&_Learnings.md

-# Attendee Feedback & Learnings 😁 😎
+# Attendee Feedback & Learnings 😁 😎 💻

-Hello Folks, MLSA Workshop Attendees!
+Hello Folks , Welcome to MLSA Workshop!!

-We're excited to see what you've learned today.
-Please take a moment to share your name and the key takeaways from the workshop by following the steps below.
+I'm excited to know that what you have learn in this Workshop.
+What did you learn something New & explore in this Workshop and feel free to share my feedback how can i more Interesting the upcoming Workshops!!<br>

 1. **Name** :- AryanMAN 😅 <br>
    **Feedback & Learnings** :- Enjoyed Workshop and grab some learings in Git, GitHub, and GitHub.dev with Aryan!
 More workshops please!
 Thanks for the "GitHub Explorer: Aryan's Workshop Wonderland!" 🚀 🙌